bioinformaticsdotca/BiCG_2018/module10/module1_lab.md

 sudo docker run -it -v `pwd`/NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam:/NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam -v /tmp:/home/ubuntu quay.io/briandoconnor/dockstore-tool-bamstats
 ```

 In this command, `-it` means run interactively and `-v` maps a file or directory from the VM inside the Docker container.
-Whatever is created inside "/home/ubuntu" (inside the container) will be in the host "/tmp" directory.
+Whatever is created inside "/home/ubuntu" (inside the container) will be avalable outside the container in the host's "/tmp" directory.
 This will allow the files that are created inside the container to survive after the container is terminated.

-The OS inside the Docker container is different than that of the host VM, and you can check this with:
+The OS inside the Docker container is different than that of the host VM, and you can check this by executing the following command inside the container:

 ```
 cat /etc/lsb-release